JimDesu/basis-lang/spec.md

 Cost is set by escape, not by representation class.
 A `.promise` that does not escape costs nothing, exactly as a `.resource` (&sect;10.6).

-**A single escaping obligation: one anchored discharge.** When the value escapes, a discharge travels to wherever its lifetime ends, anchored to the holding location &mdash; a slot's frame-exit-hook entry, or an object instance's per-field discharge entry &mdash; never embedded in the value's bytes.
+**A single escaping obligation: one anchored discharge.** When the value escapes, a discharge travels to wherever its lifetime ends, anchored to the holding location &mdash; a slot's frame-exit-hook entry, or an object value's per-field discharge entry &mdash; never embedded in the value's bytes.
 It carries the default sink's identity and the source receiver to invoke it against.
 Because the anchor lives on the binding and not the bytes, the value's representation is never widened, a buffer-backed value still copies as bytes, and a copy is automatically unobligated &mdash; there is nothing to strip and nothing to forbid.
 The static analysis stays local; the runtime anchor handles the cross-frame firing.

 **A live batch of N individual obligations: intrinsically O(N).** N simultaneously live obligated values require N discharge entries; no representation choice avoids it.
 The mitigation is structural &mdash; stream rather than batch, so each obligation is acquired and discharged within an iteration and never coexists with the others, collapsing the case to the free one.

-The one standing structural cost is on object types whose fields can hold escaping obligated values: each such field needs room for a per-instance discharge entry, used or not per instance, because obligation-ness is recorded by the instance and not the type.
+The one standing structural cost is on object types whose fields can hold escaping obligated values: each such field needs room for a per-value discharge entry, used or not per value, because obligation-ness is recorded by the value and not the type.
 The entry records which sink the field would fire and is consulted when the field is finalized explicitly; retirement never walks it (&sect;10.16).
 Object types without such fields pay nothing; there are no global tables and no per-value tags on the common path.
 The cost follows wherever the obligation lives: arena-style allocation concentrates it on the single arena handle and leaves every node free, while malloc-style per-node ownership pays per node.

 **Where obligations may rest.** An obligation anchors only to an identity-bearing, lifetime-tracked location &mdash; a top-level slot or an object field &mdash; never a byte offset inside a buffer-backed aggregate.
 A record field, a union member, or a typed-buffer element is a byte offset within a value that copies wholesale; there is nowhere to attach the anchor, and a store into one is an ordinary byte copy that leaves the obligation on the source and yields an unobligated copy.
 The unifying rule: carrying an obligation confines a value to slot and object-field positions exactly as being non-buffer would, regardless of the value's underlying type.
 A batch of individually obligated buffer-backed items must therefore live in object fields or separate slots, not in a buffer-backed container.